• Recipe Index

 • Preheat oven to 300 degrees F.

-• In a medium bowl, beat the eggs.
-Add the chicken stock and stir.
+• In a medium bowl, whisk together the eggs and chicken stock.

-• Bake in a 350 degree oven for 25 minutes.
-Remove the aluminum foil and bake for another five minutes or until the top is crispy and golden brown.
-Top with fresh herbs, such as parsley or sage.
+• Bake for 25 minutes, then uncover and bake 5-10 minutes more, until the top is crispy and golden brown.
+Garnish with fresh parsley or sage and serve warm.

 Notes